binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

     <img src="/assets/2018-11-countdown/Galaxy_Archi.png" width="800px">
 </div>

 As you can see, I remove lots of elements to be focused on my code.
-And I wanted to go back to something in the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle)
+And I wanted to go back to something compatible with the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle)

-As firebase is evolving each year, in 2016, when I start to use it, the firestore wasn't effective and we cannot listen to change on the tree.
+As firebase is evolving each year, in 2016, when I start to use it.
+Firestore wasn't effective and we cannot listen to change on the tree.
 I decided to use the realtime database.
 But in 2018, firestore offer me all I need :
 * A database with a higher quota for the storage: 1 GiB
 * A number of simultaneous connection very high 1,000,000
 * The possibility to be notified when a change is done to the tree